Managing Tagged Values

 Please enter a name and a description first.

 The description is not absolutely necessary, but we always recommend that you include one in order to avoid double definitions.
+All tagged values you create have the default namespace (in the standard installation called "USER").
+You can however select a different namespace.
+The items created by AIT have the "AIT" namespace.

 As you can already see, a value with the name undefined has already been automatically assigned.